How to Stop Premiere Pro from Crashing

 Tip #4: Disable GPU Acceleration

-Video editors can try temporarily disabling GPU acceleration to see if this will stop Premiere Pro from crashing.
+Video editors can try temporarily disabling GPU acceleration to see if it resolves the crashing issues with Premiere Pro.
 Adobe Premiere Pro uses GPU acceleration to distribute CPU processing for faster encoding and rendering.
-Turning off GPU acceleration may improve the performance of Premiere Pro.
+Turning off GPU acceleration may improve the performance of Premiere Pro, especially on lower-end devices.
+For more tips on optimizing your setup, learn how to run Premiere Pro on a low-end device.

 To turn off GPU acceleration go to File > Project Settings > General.